Pengxiang-Huang/Pengxiang-Huang.github.io/_pages/about.md

 ======
 Hi there.
 I’m Pengxiang Huang, a Master’s student at Northwestern University, in Electrical and Computer Engineering department.

-I am broadly interested in program analysis, and my recent research intersects with compilers, security, software engineering, artificial intelligence and programming languages.
+I am broadly interested in program analysis, and my recent research intersects with compilers, security, operating systems, software engineering, and artificial intelligence.

 <!-- I’m currently working on enhancing quantum circuit simulations by leveraging lightweight staging for tensor optimization,  -->
 <!-- aiming to exploit the structural sparsity in quantum computations, advised by [Prof. Guannan Wei](https://continuation.passing.style/). -->